Apeksha-113/Maximum-Torque-Per-Ampere-Control-of-Interior-Permanent-Magnet-Synchronous-Machine/readme.md

 ### Torque-Speed Characteristics
 To verify the modeling of the PMSM, we created a plot showing the relationship between torque and speed by setting the load torque to 70N-m and varying the speed starting from 0.

+Table 2: Torque Produced by the Motor at Different Speeds

 | **Speed (rpm)** | **Torque Produced (N-m)** |
 |-----------------|---------------------------|